How to Get Your Free Credit Report

 Score Calculations, Myths, How to Build Credit & More

-Both websites charge a fee for instant access to your credit report and credit score.
-If you have had good credit for a number of years, always pay your bills on time, use less than 75% of your credit limits and you haven’t applied for a lot of credit recently, then you don’t need to waste money to find out your credit score; it will be good.
-If you suspect that your credit isn’t as good as it should be and you are planning to apply for credit, then you might want to pay to find out your credit score.
-If you would like to get some tips to improve your credit score, talk to your banker, or click here to find out how to get a good credit score.
+If you have had good credit for a number of years, always pay your bills on time, use less than 75% of your credit limits, and haven’t applied for a lot of credit recently, then your credit score will be good.
+If you suspect that your credit isn’t as good as it should be and you are planning to apply for credit, then paying TransUnion to find out their estimate of your credit score could provide you with some peace of mind, but it will likely be very similar to the free score you got from Equifax.

 If you have a problem trying to access your credit report online, you can try calling the credit reporting agencies or sending in a form (see Options 2 & 3).